jeff-hykin/prolog_world/README.md

 ![WumpusWorld](https://user-images.githubusercontent.com/17692058/137557916-d0179dde-e619-40ea-a965-8777c33fde23.png)

+- (Your agent is the robot-person in the image)
 - However, the agent can perceive a few things
     - Stench (wumpus is nearby)
     - Breeze (pit of spikes is nearby)